Freight train sends anti-virus materials to Hong Kong

 The Shenzhen-Hong Kong freight train runs once a day at the current stage, and its frequency may be increased according to the needs of Hong Kong.
 A single train trip takes 35 minutes.

-Wednesday's train carried 1.1 million COVID-19 virus test kits and 20,000 pieces ofprotective clothing and other medical supplies.
+Wednesday's train carried 1.1 million COVID-9 virus test kits and 20,000 pieces ofprotective clothing and other medical supplies.
 The materials will be distributed to the anti-epidemic front on the same day.

+(220302) -- HONG KONG, March 2, 2022 (Xinhua) -- A freight train loaded with anti-COVID-19 supplies departing from Shenzhen arrives in south China's Hong Kong, March 2, 2022.
+A freight train loaded with anti-COVID-19 supplies in 18 containers left Shenzhen Wednesday for the Hong Kong Special Administrative Region (HKSAR), in the central authorities' efforts to help Hong Kong combat COVID-19.

+Wednesday's train carried 1.1 million COVID-9 virus test kits and 20,000 pieces ofprotective clothing and other medical supplies.
+The materials will be distributed to the anti-epidemic front on the same day.
+(Xinhua/Li Gang)

 Photos